ga-dpas/aws-account-cost-monitoring/README.md

 # Account Cost Monitoring

 This project provides a dashboard and infrastructure for AWS Cost and Usage Report 2.0 (CUR 2.0).
 It uses Terraform to provision the infrastructure and Helm to deploy the dashboard.
-Alternatively, you can import the dashboard and set the datasource manually.

 ## Architecture